aneshigcar/aneshigcar.github.io/_pages/Hobbies.md

 - Learning is something I always strive to embrace.
 Whether it's picking up new photography techniques, reading about diverse subjects, or discovering something entirely new, I'm constantly eager to grow.
 I believe that the process of learning is endless, and it's this curiosity that fuels my desire to expand my knowledge.
 Whether it's through books, conversations, or hands-on experience, I find joy in discovering new things and applying them in creative ways.
 It's this passion for learning that keeps life exciting and full of possibilities.

- -My Int.
+ - My Int.
 BS MS Certificate
  <iframe src="https://drive.google.com/file/d/1xqsTPwdZ_nyNxDu_kt_0qjNLDJBH4Lwy/preview" width="640" height="480" allow="autoplay"></iframe>